akmakati/Small-Projects/README.md

 # Small-Projects

+Python Projects - I have also worked using Python quite a bit but do not have any personal projects to display for it.
+I am comfortable with the Pandas library and extracted blockchain data to store into created multi-indexed dataframes.

 Project-2-akmakati - Six data visualizations were created for a class project.
 A skeleton code for the JavaScript and HTML files were provided by the Professor.
 I utilized d3, JavaScript and HTML coding to create the six visualizations.

 SmallEats_Mern-master - A project for a Software Engineering course at USF that involved creating a business that was practical and creating a website and databse to store information.
 The code was created in collaboration with 5 other students, we all worked together to get to the final state.
 This code includes HTML and JavaScript.